The Alfond Forum

 The Interprofessional Simulation and Innovation Center

-UNE is one of a handful of private universities with a comprehensive health education mission that includes medicine, pharmacy, dental medicine, nursing and an array of allied health profession programs.
-In UNE’s social work program, you will take part in interprofessional education initiatives that prepare you to work with other aspiring health professional to practice comprehensive and collaborative team-based care.
-Through service learning and field experiences, you benefit from exercises that also include students from other UNE health discipline programs.
+UNE is one of a handful of private universities with a comprehensive health education mission that includes medicine, pharmacy, dental medicine, nursing, and an array of allied health profession programs.
+In UNE’s social work program, you will take part in interprofessional education initiatives that prepare you to work with other aspiring health professionals to practice comprehensive and collaborative team-based care.
+Through service-learning and field experiences, you benefit from exercises that also include students from other UNE health discipline programs.

 WCHP Office of Service Learning

-Service learning initiatives connect students, faculty and staff with opportunities to engage in meaningful and mutually beneficial service activities within a variety of community settings.
-Service learning instills for students a lifelong commitment towards helping others, while positively impacting individual, family and community health outcomes among populations served.
-Examples of service learning include working with the homeless population, implementing health fairs and developing age-appropriate recreational activities at a local Boys & Girls Club.
+Service-learning initiatives connect students, faculty, and professional staff with opportunities to engage in meaningful and mutually beneficial service activities within a variety of community settings.
+Service-learning instills for students a lifelong commitment towards helping others, while positively impacting individual, family and community health outcomes among populations served.
+Examples of service-learning include working with the homeless population, implementing health fairs and developing age-appropriate recreational activities at a local Boys and Girls Club.